Alger Hiss: Venona and "ALES"

-In 1995, the CIA and the NSA for the first time made public the existence of the World War II Venona project, which, beginning in 1943, had decrypted or partially decrypted thousands of telegrams sent from 1940 to 1948 to the primary Soviet foreign intelligence agency—for most of that period, the NKVD—by its U.S. operatives.
+In 1995, the CIA and the NSA for the first time confirmed the existence of the World War II Venona project, which, beginning in 1943, had decrypted or partially decrypted thousands of telegrams sent from 1940 to 1948 to the primary Soviet foreign intelligence agency—for most of that period, the NKVD—by its operatives in the US and elsewhere.
 Although known to the FBI, Venona had been kept secret even from President Truman.
-One cable, Venona #1822, mentioned a Soviet spy codenamed "ALES" who worked with a group of "Neighbors"—members of another Soviet intelligence organization, such as the military's GRU.
-FBI Special Agent Robert J. Lamphere, who supervised the FBI's spy chasing squad, concluded that the codename "ALES" was "probably Alger Hiss".
+One cable, Venona #1822, mentioned a Soviet spy codenamed "ALES" who worked with a group of "Neighbors" — members of other Soviet intelligence organizations, such as the military's GRU.
+FBI Special Agent Robert J. Lamphere, who supervised the FBI's spy chasing squad, concluded that the codename "ALES" was "probably Alger Hiss."

-In 1997, Allen Weinstein, in the second edition of his 1978 book Perjury: The Hiss-Chambers Case, calls the Venona evidence "persuasive but not conclusive".
-The bipartisan Moynihan Commission on Government Secrecy, chaired by Democratic Senator Daniel Patrick Moynihan, however, stated in its findings that year: "The complicity of Alger Hiss of the State Department seems settled.
+In 1997, Allen Weinstein, in the second edition of his 1978 book Perjury: The Hiss-Chambers Case, calls the Venona evidence "persuasive but not conclusive."
+The bipartisan Moynihan Commission on Government Secrecy, chaired by Democratic Senator Daniel Patrick Moynihan, stated in its findings that year: "The complicity of Alger Hiss of the State Department seems settled.
 As does that of Harry Dexter White of the Treasury Department."
 In his 1998 book Secrecy: The American Experience, Moynihan wrote, "Belief in the guilt or innocence of Alger Hiss became a defining issue in American intellectual life.
 Parts of the American government had conclusive evidence of his guilt, but they never told."
 In their numerous books, Harvey Klehr, professor of political science at Emory University, and John Earl Haynes, historian of twentieth-century politics at the Library of Congress, have mounted an energetic defense of Lamphere's conclusion that ALES indeed referred to Alger Hiss.
 National Security Agency analysts have also gone on record asserting that ALES could only have been Alger Hiss.
 The Venona transcript # 1822, sent March 30, 1945, from the Soviets' Washington station chief to Moscow, appears to indicate that ALES attended the February 4–11, 1945, Yalta conference and then went to Moscow.
 Hiss did attend Yalta and then traveled to Moscow with Secretary of State Stettinius.

-Some, however, question whether Venona #1822 constitutes definitive proof that ALES was Hiss.
+Some have questioned whether Venona #1822 constitutes definitive proof that ALES was Hiss.
 Hiss's lawyer, John Lowenthal argued: